-Law Firm Specializing in Contempt Actions Filed in the Inland Empire of Southern California
+Law Firm Specializing in Contempt Actions Filed in California

-Elements of a Cause of Action for Contempt [prima facie] – What the petitioning party must prove to hold the other in Contempt
+Elements of a Cause of Action for Contempt [Prima Facie] – What You Must Prove

 Valid Court Order: The charging affidavit must specify the order the citee allegedly violated.
 A contempt adjudication cannot stand if the underlying order is invalid.
 The court can presume validity unless the order is void on its face.
 Thus, the citee normally bears the burden of showing invalidity of the underlying order.
 Vague court orders that are not clear and specific are difficult to enforce in contempt proceedings (this is common with child custody and visitation order violations).